 #4. find an employment law solicitor at this stage, or claim yourself.

-The idea is to learn the minimum possible law in the shortest possible time to sue within the three-month time limit, recovering your nerves a little and seeking or doing other work.
-This is an unusual thing for any court to ask, but in employment law, it's thought that justice is increased by hearing less cases and anyone after three months who could physically have got to a court letterbox earlier is barred.
-So it's different to petty criminal offences, or even theft rape and murder for example.
-Even if the complainant is doing something that the taxpayer pays the police to do in other parts of life, like stopping repeat offenders from causing a lot of harm to a lot of people.
+The idea is to learn the minimum possible law in the shortest possible time to sue in the 3-month time limit, recovering your nerves a little & seeking or doing other work.
+This is an unusual thing for any court to ask, but in employment law, it's thought that justice is increased by hearing less cases.
+Anyone after 3 months who could physically have got to a court letterbox earlier is barred, despite the letter of the law which says "reasonable".

-Those employers who are not focussed on anything in particular - in social services, housing associations, colleges, the arts - are able to spend time and money plotting against their employees who are at the tops of pay scales, rivals for promotion or taking maternity leave rather than finding out what their employees really do.
-Or maybe anyone who comes to their attention: people who are too black when a ward or service of an NHS trust wants to look more straight-laced, or too white when a council department or voluntary organisation is basically black; too popular and so offensive to a disliked director, or too unpopular and so an easy target.
+Those employers who are not focussed on anything in particular - in social services, housing associations, colleges, the arts - are able to spend time & cash plotting against their employees who are at the tops of pay scales, rivals for promotion or taking maternity leave rather than directing their employees.
+They like to be called "Chief Executive" rather than director and delegate the dirty to henchmen with titles like "Head of doing things".
+Maybe public funded directors bully anyone who comes to their attention: people who are too black when a ward or service of an NHS trust wants to look more straight-laced, or too white when a council department or voluntary organisation is basically black; too popular and so offensive to a disliked director, or too unpopular and so an easy target.
+Senior staff would argue that some of the junior ones are chancers too, surviving on the back of a badly-written contract that doesn't say that they have to do anything to get paid, earbash in meetings and leave their work to the rest.
+This logic leads to tolerance of bullying as a way of getting rid of the worst - sometimes the ones who get in the way because they are doing a lot of the work without any help from the top.
+Junior staff would argue that they are in fact brain surgeons and rocket scientists doing a good job with no help and a Machiavelli for boss who can't even sort out a fair job contract.
+To see what public-funded employees really get from the top see http://www.sciencegeek.net/lingo.html.

 So just about everyone and particularly politicians fail the employee who has deliberately been driven to a nervous breakdown for fun.
 This one-page guide is in the style of the MoneysavingExpert.com/Reclaim's guides to getting consumer revenge, in the hope that someone can make the system work.